Raksha-17/AI_Analysis/README.md

 * When adoption is lower, some roles (AI Researchers, HR/Operations Managers, Sales Managers, Product Managers, Software Engineers) show relatively higher average salaries (likely scarcity in those markets or premium seniority).

  ## Act

-Regions with strongest adoption signals and growth potential - Action: Prioritize regional talent initiatives, partnerships, and incubators in these hubs.
+ * Prioritize regional talent initiatives, partnerships, and incubators in these hubs.
+Regions with strongest adoption signals and growth potential.

-Regional growth potential indicators - Action: Target investment in regions with rising adoption AND rising demand signals.
+ * Target investment in regions with rising adoption Regional growth potential indicators and rising demand signals.

-Industries with highest cumulative AI impact and workforce implications Action: Prioritize retraining and new-role creation in these domains; design industry-specific transition programs.
+ * Industries with highest cumulative AI impact and workforce implications Action: Prioritize retraining and new-role creation in these domains; design industry-specific transition programs.
-Workforce implications by industry

 ### Recommendations: